dataarts/tailbone/README.md

     /api/events/
       Is a special api used for sending and recieving events across clients.
-      This can be used by /tailbone.js which defines functions like: tailbone.bind("name", function() { console.log("callback"); });
+      This can be used by tailbonejs which defines functions like: tailbone.bind("name", function() { console.log("callback"); });
         tailbone.trigger("name");
         tailbone.unbind("name");